 Check out this short video montage of Swiss National Day as celebrated in a little mountain town.

 Ready to Celebrate Swiss National Day in Switzerland?

 Well, then.
 You’ll need a place to stay, and stuff to do.
-Check out the Booking.com widget for accommodation, and Viator.
+Check out the Booking.com widget for accommodation, and Viator for everything else from tours to transfers.
 (I will earn a small commission if you book anything using these widgets.
 It doesn’t affect your price, but helps me to keep The Professional Hobo up and going.
 Thank you for your support!)